-First and foremost, you need to ensure you have planned to do this and not be caught off guard and try do a rush campaign just because everyone else is doing it.
+First and foremost, you need to ensure you have planned to do this and not be caught off guard and try to do a rush campaign just because everyone else is doing it.

-A badly planned, managed and executed campaign can be more damaging to your brand than staying out of it.
+A badly planned, managed, and executed campaign can be more damaging to your brand than staying out of it.

 Create unique, relevant and quality content

-What makes your company, brand, service or product different from your competitors?
+What makes your company, brand, service, or product different from your competitors?
 This is what you can focus on to ensure you have the relevant information in your creative execution.

 Helpful content is always well received.
-Teach them something new, add valuable advice or show them how using your product or service will make their lives easier.
+Teach them something new, add valuable advice, or show them how using your product or service will make their lives easier.

 Free Samples and Limited Time offers

 Adding samples or testers to your campaigns can build on your existing customer base.
 These do not have to be only limited to retail outlets, as you can offer vouchers or free samples and have them delivered to the customers.
-Doing joint venture promotions on special occasions like sampling your biscuits with their favourite local coffee shop can broaden your reach to markets and consumers that have not tasted your goods yet.
-Just because you only sell online, does not mean you only have to sample online.
+Doing joint venture promotions on special occasions like sampling your biscuits with their favorite local coffee shop can broaden your reach to markets and consumers that have not tasted your goods yet.
+Just because you only sell online does not mean you only have to sample online.